TrevMcKendrick/blog/_posts/2014-06-25-legal-entity.md

 ---
 layout: post
-title: Choosing a Legal Entity for your Business
+title: The Quickest Advice You'll Find on Choosing a Business Entity
 category: blog
 ---

+I don't really tell people about it, but I actually have a Master's degree in accounting.
+I'm not sure I would do it again (if it's not obvious, I'm not an accountant any more!) but thankfully it was only a 1-year program and the tuition was relatively cheap at around $10,000.

+That said, this is my big chance to actually make use of the degree: giving quick, easy tips on how to pick a legal entity for your business! *My lawyer made me write this: I'm not a lawyer or a CPA, so don't take this as legal advice.
+Before making a decision you should consult proper counsel*

+**Is it worth the hassle?**
 Figuring out which legal entity to create for your business is boring, but important.
 If you're going to do it, you might as well take a little extra time to do it right.

-**Is it worth the hassle?**
 First thing's first: *why do I even want to make a legal entity in the first place?*  For most SMB owners, the most important reason is to limit your personal liability.

 You could instead operate as a **sole proprietor**, but then you may be personally liable for all debts and claims against the business.